New non-extremal and BPS hairy black holes in gauged $\,\mathcal{N}=2\,$ and $\,\mathcal{N}=8\,$ supergravity: The model

 where

 and we have taken $\eta>0$.
 Thus, the black hole mass is

 where $\sigma_k=\int d\Sigma_k$.
 Concretely, the values are \,$\sigma_1=4\pi$\, and \,$\sigma_{-1}=8\pi (g-1)$,\, where \,$g \geq 2$\, is the genus of a compact negative constant curvature manifold.
-In the boundary, after discarding the conformal factor, the dual field theory lives on a manifold of radius $L$ and therefore the energy density is
+In the boundary, after discarding the conformal factor, the dual field theory lives on a manifold of radius $L$ and therefore the energy density of a thermal gas of massless particles is \cite{Myers:1999psa}:

 while the temperature is given by

 where $f(x_+)=0$.
 Finally, the entropy is expressed as

 The physical charges and electric potentials are